devyanshyadav/G-drive-server-API/readme.md

-# Google Drive Clone
+# Google Drive API

-A comprehensive Google Drive clone project that mimics the functionality of Google Drive.
+A comprehensive Google Drive API project that mimics the functionality of Google Drive.

 ## Folder Structure